Dustyroom/flat-kit-doc/index.md

 * _Valley_, _Wanderer_ scenes are environmental.
 There we tried to show the work of both fog systems of Flat Kit.
 Also it is one of the perspectives of displaying the shaders — how these would look in a large scene.

 Valley uses Terrain shader and transparent textures inside a Stylized Surface Cutout shader.
 Valley demo scene is also an example of obvious, rather than subtle, use of _Fog_ Image Effect.
 Once the scene is loaded, you can scan through the _Fog_ Image Effect presets to find which one you like more.
 There is a Presets chapter later in this manual with explanation of how to use them.
-In a _Valley_ scene, please, note that although the ground is made with Unity native terrain, the trees on it are populated manually, not using the terrain system.
+In a _Valley_ scene, please note that although the ground is made with Unity native terrain, the trees on it are populated manually, not using the terrain system.

 * _Blueprint Grid (Mugs)_ and _Fruit Vase_ scenes are an exhibition of most sought use cases of cel / toon shading.